Participatory Design and Facilitation (Online)

 What will I take away from the course?

-The necessary elements to implement a co-design workshop, from its inception to its execution as well the necessary stages to document and synthesize outcomes.
+The necessary elements to implement a co-design workshop, from its inception to its execution as well the necessary stages to document and synthesise outcomes.
 An open and adaptable process to generate highly empathic learning flows in participatory process.

 What are the key topics the course will cover?